 We recommend being mindful of when you enable a new or edited analytics rule to ensure that the rules will get the new stack of incidents in time.
 For example, you might want to run a rule in synch with when your SOC analysts begin their workday, and enable the rules then.

-The machine learning behavioral analytics rule templates are currently in PREVIEW.
-By creating and enabling any rules based on the ML behavior analytics templates, you give Microsoft permission to copy ingested data outside of your Azure Sentinel workspace's geography as necessary for processing by the machine learning engines and models.
+By creating and enabling any rules based on the ML behavior analytics templates, you give Microsoft permission to copy ingested data outside of your Microsoft Sentinel workspace's geography as necessary for processing by the machine learning engines and models.

 Use built-in analytics rules